Student Matinee Information

 Students are welcome to enjoy the show however they see fit.
 We understand that sometimes the theatre experience may be a sensory overload for some students.
 Students are welcome to bring fidgets, manipulatives, or support objects.
 Noise canceling headphones are available upon request.
 Our lobbies have a live feed monitor that allows students to watch from the lobby if needed.
 The UnitedHealth Group Stage has a quiet room that allows students to hear and see the play with a separation from the audience.

 ASL/AD Student Matinees

-CTC offers a limited number of lunch space reservations for schools attending a Student Matinee.
+CTC offers a limited number of lunch space reservations on select days for schools attending a Student Matinee.

 The lunch space, located in our lobbies, allows for a picnic-style lunch on the floor.
 CTC does not provide tables, chairs, or refrigeration.
 Garbage cans are provided.
 Lunch Space may be shared between multiple groups.

 Request lunch space when requesting tickets.
 Lunch space is limited and therefore not guaranteed for every group.

 - No food or beverages are allowed in the theatre.